seangtkelley/seangtkelley.github.io/_posts/2017-12-06-training-yolov2-custom-data.md

 look up the packages and many times it's just a matter of using `yum` or `dnf` instead of `apt-get`.

 Unfortunately, I don't do any development on Windows or Mac so I am unformiliar with how the process would work on those platforms.
-Feel free to leave your advice to those users.
+Feel free to leave your advice for those users.

 ### Build Tools